Travel Picks: Top 10 destinations for skiers and non-skiers

 It's difficult to pick one spot in Switzerland, but historic Verbier has both quality skiing and a full schedule of activities for those who aren't interested in moguls or powder.
 For the skiers, Verbier's off-piste (backcountry and/or non-groomed) terrain is some of the most challenging in the world.
 For those sans skis, there are 20 km (12.4 miles) of marked and prepared winter hiking trails and well-maintained tobogganing slopes.
 Verbier is truly the spot to experience the "après ski" lifestyle, especially this season with the recent opening of The Lodge Verbier, Richard Branson's private ski resort.
 Many of the piste restaurants and bars are easily accessible to non-skiers, so you can enjoy a drink on the patio with the exquisite Alps view.
 In addition to the usual winter sports and spa treatments, Verbier offers two particular specialties: cheese and puppies.
 Verbier is actually located near the famous St. Bernard pass, the St. Bernard hospice, and of course, the origin of the St. Bernard dog.
 In both winter and summer, visitors can walk with the dogs or visit the museum dedicated to the breed in nearby Martigny.
 Verbier is also in the middle of prime cheese country, so visitors must make sure to sample the cheeses and Switzerland's famous cheese fondue.

-Conveniently located about 2 hours from Munich, Kitzbuehel is an excellent destination for those who are looking for an active stop while exploring Austria.
-Besides downhill skiing, Kitzbuehel also offers over 120 km (75 miles) of cross country ski trails and 170 km (106 miles) of winter hiking trails.
-Between November 30 and December 26, visitors can enjoy the Kitzbueheler Christmas Market, complete with gingerbread, gluehwein (a German spiced mulled wine), handicrafts, and even a petting zoo for children.
-In late January, the area hosts Hahnenkamm Race week, one of Austria's premier downhill slalom events where travelers can watch competitors fly by at an average of 103 km per hour (64 mph).
-Kitzbuehel is also quite close to Innsbruck (95km /59miles) and Salzburg (80km/50 miles), meaning visitors can easily explore these other Austrian towns.
+Conveniently located about 2 hours from Munich, Kitzbuel is an excellent destination for those who are looking for an active stop while exploring Austria.
+Besides downhill skiing, Kitzbuel also offers over 120 km (75 miles) of cross country ski trails and 170 km (106 miles) of winter hiking trails.
+Between November 30 and December 26, visitors can enjoy the Kitzbueler Christmas Market, complete with gingerbread, gluewein (a German spiced mulled wine), handicrafts, and even a petting zoo for children.
+In late January, the area hosts Hahnenkamm Race week, one of Austria's premier downhill slalom events where travelers can watch competitors fly by at an average of 103km per hour (64 mph).
+Kitzbuel is also quite close to Innsbruck (95km /59miles) and Salzburg (80km/50 miles), meaning visitors can easily explore these other Austrian towns.
 Innsbruck is a charming alpine town with a city center that is over 800 years old, while Salzburg is the birthplace of two musical legacies: Mozart and The Sound of Music.
 Both of these cities also host notable Christmas markets during the Advent season.
 For those who love dance music, nearby Saalbach will host the 4-day "Rave on Snow," an electronic music festival, in mid-December.

 4. Queenstown, New Zealand